mfridman/goose-docs/docs/blog/posts/2022-12-sql-migration-files.md

 All statements within a migration file are run within a transaction.
 Some statements, like `CREATE DATABASE` or `CREATE INDEX CONCURRENTLY`, cannot be run within a transaction block.

-For such cases you'll need to add the `-- +goose NO TRANSACTION` annotation, usually placed towards the top of the file.
+For such cases add the `-- +goose NO TRANSACTION` annotation, usually placed towards the top of the file.

 This annotation instructs `goose` to run all statements within this file without transactions.
 This includes Up and Down statements.